wvu-navLab/SRC2-meta/README.md

   `$ git config --global credential.helper cache`

-This tells git to keep the password in memory for 15 minutes (by default), but the timeout or other seetings can be modified.
+This tells git to keep the username and password in memory for 15 minutes (by default), but the timeout or other seetings can be modified.
 See [Credential Storage](https://git-scm.com/book/en/v2/Git-Tools-Credential-Storage) for more details.